AvaloniaUI/avalonia-docs/docs/concepts/reactiveui/reactive-command.md

                 );
 ```

 The observable object monitors the value of the `UserName` property and runs the validation function whenever it changes.
-The observable objectis created by the `WhenAnyValue` function of the `ReactiveObject` that underlies the view model (see the previous page [here](reactive-view-model.md)).
+The observable object is created by the `WhenAnyValue` function of the `ReactiveObject` that underlies the view model (see the previous page [here](reactive-view-model.md)).

 Next add the observable object to the `Create` method.
 This second parameter is the `canExecute` argument for the method.